snowplow/snowplow/README.md

 ### [Terraform Modules][terraform-modules]

-## Need help?
+---

+### Public Roadmap

+This repository also contains the [Snowplow Public Roadmap][roadmap].
+The Public Roadmap lets you stay up to date and find out what's happening on the Snowplow Platform.
+Help us prioritize our cards: open the issue and leave a 👍 to vote for your favorites.
+Want us to build a feature or function?
+Tell us by heading to our [Discourse forum][discourse] 💬.

+### Community

-We want to make it super-easy for Snowplow users and contributors to talk to us and connect with each other, to share ideas, solve problems and help make Snowplow awesome.
-Here are the main channels we're running currently, we'd love to hear from you on one of them:
+We want to make it super easy for Snowplow users and contributors to talk to us and connect with one another, to share ideas, solve problems and help make Snowplow awesome.
+Join the conversation:

-### [Discourse][discourse]
+* **Meetups**.
+Don’t miss your chance to talk to us in person.
+We are often on the move with meetups in [Amsterdam](https://www.meetup.com/snowplow-analytics-amsterdam/), [Berlin](https://www.meetup.com/snowplow-analytics-berlin/), [Boston](https://www.meetup.com/snowplow-analytics-boston/), [London](https://www.meetup.com/snowplow-analytics-london/), and [more](https://www.meetup.com/topics/snowplow/all/).

-This is for all Snowplow users: engineers setting up Snowplow, data modelers structuring the data and data consumers building insights.
-You can find guides, recipes, questions and answers from Snowplow users including the Snowplow team.
+* **Discourse**.
+[Our forum](http://discourse.snowplowanalytics.com/) for all Snowplow users: engineers setting up Snowplow, data modelers structuring the data, and data consumers building insights.
+You can find guides, recipes, questions and answers from Snowplow users and the Snowplow team.
+All questions and contributions are welcome!

-We welcome all questions and contributions!

-### Twitter

-[@SnowplowData][snowplow-twitter] for official news or [@SnowplowLabs][snowplow-labs-twitter] for engineering-heavy conversations and release updates.
+* **Twitter**.
+Follow [@Snowplow](https://twitter.com/snowplow) for official news and [@SnowplowLabs](https://twitter.com/snowplowlabs) for engineering-heavy conversations and release announcements.

-### GitHub

-If you spot a bug, then please raise an issue in the GitHub repository of the component in question.
-Likewise if you have developed a cool new feature or an improvement, please open a pull request, we'll be glad to integrate it in the codebase!

-If you want to brainstorm a potential new feature, then [Discourse][discourse] is the best place to start.
+* **GitHub**.
+If you spot a bug, please raise an issue in the GitHub repository of the component in question.
+Likewise, if you have developed a cool new feature or an improvement, please open a pull request, we’ll be glad to integrate it in the codebase!
+For brainstorming a potential new feature, [Discourse](http://discourse.snowplowanalytics.com/) is the best place to start.

-### Email

-[community@snowplowanalytics.com][community-email]

-If you want to talk directly to us (e.g. about a commercially sensitive issue), email is the easiest way.
+* **Email**.
+If you want to talk to Snowplow directly, email is the easiest way.
+Get in touch at community@snowplowanalytics.com.

+---

-## Copyright and license
+### Copyright and license

 Snowplow is copyright 2012-2022 Snowplow Analytics Ltd.